ejhusom/workout-analysis/README.md

 # Workout visualizing

 This repository contains scripts for visualizing and analyzing a workout file from a GPS-watch or similar device.
+The code is a work in progress, and the only operative functions are currently for basic plotting of the workout data.

-The scripts currently support the following file formats:
+The script currently support the following file formats:

 - .json